wp-plugins/nebula-facebook-comments/readme.txt

 2. If you post a comment, it will show up underneath the comment form.

 == Changelog ==

+= 1.6 =

+* Added a option to change the color scheme from light to dark on reverse.

 = 1.5 =